PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 See the [Email Trigger section of our Limits doc](/limits/#email-triggers) to learn more about the limits of the email trigger.

+## SDK

+You can trigger workflows using the Pipedream JavaScript and Ruby SDKs, as well.

+Select the SDK trigger to generate workflow-specific code samples for sending events to your workflow using each of the SDKs.

 ## Don't see a trigger you need?

 If you don't see a trigger you'd like us to support, please [let us know](https://pipedream.com/community/).